Distributionally Robust Probabilistic Prediction for Stochastic Dynamical Systems: Problem Formulation

 \subsection{Ambiguity Set}

-The crucial spirit of an ambiguity set is, that although a nominal model rarely identifies with the ground truth, one can still have additional information or belief that the real model locates around the nominal model.
+The crucial spirit of an ambiguity set is that although a nominal model rarely identifies with the ground truth, one can still have additional information or belief that the real model is located around the nominal model.
 For example, an upper bound for the operator norm $\|f_k-\bar{f}_k\|_2$ may be available when the nominal function is derived from a system identification procedure.
 Additionally, estimations and confidence regions (CRs) of the mean and covariance of system noise may be statistically inferred from historical data.
 Even if no supportive evidence exists to construct a reasonable ambiguity set, one can still subjectively select an ambiguity set.

-Jointly considering the uncertainties of both state evolution functions and noises, we define the conic moment-based ambiguity set for SDSs. \begin{definition}[Conic moment-based ambiguity set for SDSs] Conditioned on a state-control pair $z_k$ at time step $k\in\{0,\ldots,T-1\}$, the conic moment-based ambiguity set for $\Phi_k$ is defined by four constraints as follows
+Jointly considering the uncertainties of both state evolution functions and noises, we define the conditional conic moment-based ambiguity sets for $\mathscr{P}$. \begin{definition}[Conditional conic moment-based ambiguity set] For each time step $k\in\{0,\ldots,T-1\}$ and state-control pair $z$, the conditional conic moment-based ambiguity set is a subset of $\mathcal{P}_2(\mathcal{X})$ defined as